duyayun/duyayun.github.io/opportunity.md

 ## Opening postdoc positions
-* We are actively looking for one postdoc to work on **wireless medical miniature robots**.
+* We are actively looking for one postdoc to work on **multimodal wireless bioelectronics**.

-Strong candidates should send 1) Cover Letter, 2) resume/CV, and 3) representative papers in a single PDF to Dr. Xiaoguang Dong via email xiaoguang.dong@vanderbilt.edu.
+Strong candidates should send 1) Cover Letter, 2) resume/CV, and 3) representative papers in a single PDF to Dr. Yayun Du via email yayun.du@vanderbilt.edu.

 ## Opening PhD positions
 * We are always welcoming strong potential PhD students who are interested in miniature robotics to apply.